 - Representing former Deutsche Bank broker in Second Circuit appeal of conviction related to Jenkins & Gilchrist tax shelters.

-- Representing former Level Global principal in Second Circuit appeal of insider trading conviction.
-Obtained Second Circuit ruling granting bail pending appeal, on issue of whether insider trading liability requires proof that tippee knew that insider disclosed material nonpublic information in exchange for personal benefit.
+- Representing former Level Global principal in Second Circuit appeal of insider trading conviction, which presents issue of whether tippee insider trading liability requires proof that tippee knew that insider disclosed material nonpublic information in exchange for personal benefit.
+Obtained Second Circuit ruling granting bail pending appeal.

 - Won Second Circuit appeal reversing conviction of tax lawyer and former partner of Ernst & Young arising from his work on the firm’s tax shelter practice.